 When a venue in England and Wales applies for a civil ceremony license it needs to be assessed by the local council.
 This includes whether or not they’re in a safe and reasonable state for members of the public, and if they meet fire safety regulations.
 Due to the venue needing to be regularly open to the public to be an approved venue, you aren't able to legally marry in a private home or estate.
 If you’re hoping to marry on private land, in a back garden or a large home that isn’t available to the public, you’ll need to hold your legal ceremony in a register office instead.

 Can I have a civil ceremony outside?

 If you want to tie the knot in an outdoor wedding ceremony, then your wedding venue will need a separate civil ceremony license for this.
 You can't legally have a civil ceremony in an open area such as in open woodland or under a flower archway on the beach.
 It must be a fixed structure like a wooden gazebo that is separately licensed.
 Don’t presume that any permanent fixture in a wedding venue’s garden will be automatically covered by a civil ceremony license.
 Venues need to purchase licenses for separate structures.

-The law does not consider marquees to be permanent structures, even ones that are up all year round.
+The law in England and Wales does not consider marquees to be permanent structures, even ones that are up all year round.
 If you want to hold your wedding in a marquee, it's best to get married in a nearby church or licensed venue indoors before the reception.
 One way to get around this is to have your ceremony over the threshold of a doorway.
 This way, your guests can be seated in the marquee while you are technically indoors.